abtion/guidelines/best-practices/pair-programming.md

   (avoiding silos), but also with regards to good habits and team practices.

 ## How do we pair program?

 ### Prerequisites

 For pair programming we use the following setup:

 - a keyboard for each developer
 - a trackpad or mouse for each developer
 - a shared screen, either the same physical one or with screen sharing

 ### Pair programming styles

 There are different styles of pair programming, each with their own pros and cons.

 The styles described in this document are:

 - Ping Pong
 - Driver and Navigator
 - Tour Guide and Tourist
 - Strong style / Backseat Driver / Driving School
 - Unstructured

+_We strongly recommend using [a pomodoro timer](https://pomodoro.abtion.com/) or a set time interval to determine when to switch roles._

 #### Ping Pong

 **When to use: When the pair wants to ensure that their code is test-driven.**

 The Ping Pong style is recognized by its constant role switching where the pair